wolfeidau/rake-bamboo-plugin/README.md

 1. Added an option to the Rake task to enable bundle exec when running the rake command.

 2. Bundler task has been added which runs bundle install to dependencies during the build process.
 Note will only work when RVM is installed in the home directory of the user the build server is running under.

+# Ruby Runtime Manager Support

+In version 1.5 I added support for more than one ruby version manager.
+The ones which were initially supported are:

+* System Ruby Runtime Manager which is a very primitive discovery routine which search /usr/bin and /usr/local/bin for ruby and gem commands.
+Note it is done this way to avoid PATH overrides in the default shell, commonly done by developers or RVM.
+* RVM Runtime Manager which as before supports RVM installed rubies.

+To enable this feature a concept of runtime labels was introduced, these are in the form of ruby runtime manager then ruby version and gemset (for those without gemsets everything it is set to default) for example 'RVM 1.9.3-p0@rails32'.

+When the plugin encounters a runtime label which has no ruby runtime manager as with existing installations it will just use RVM.

 # Links